digitalcolony/digitalcolony/README.md

 - 🌳 I live in Seattle, Washington.
 - ☕ My website [INeedCoffee.com](https://ineedcoffee.com) has been online since April 1999.
 - 💪🏼 My personal blog has over 1,600 posts.
 Many related to fitness and nutrition.
+- 🍎 I have a Duolingo streak of over 2,200 days.
 - 💻 View all my web projects on my: [GitPages profile page](https://digitalcolony.github.io/)

 ## Languages and Tools: